open-risk/openNPL/docs/source/installation.rst

 - Python >= 3.6
 - Django >= 3.0
 - The precise python library dependencies are listed in the :doc:`requirements`.txt file.
-- Note: The current User Interface (UI) is desktop oriented and might not work properly in smaller mobile screens
 - openNPL may work with earlier versions of these packages but this has not been tested
 - A linux based system is recommended.
 Some tweaks are required for Windows but is in principle also possible to deploy there

-Procedure
+.. note:: The current User Interface (UI) of openNPL is desktop oriented and might not work properly in smaller (mobile) screens

+Manual installation procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Step 1.
 Download the github sources to your preferred directory: